Campus of Lafayette College

 The Lafayette College campus is a 110-acre suburban area located on College Hill in Easton, Pennsylvania, United States.
 Lafayette College also owns and maintains a 230-acre athletic complex, the Metzgar Fields Athletic Complex.
 The school is roughly 70 mi (110 km) west of New York City and 60 mi (97 km) north of Philadelphia.

-The main campus borders the City of Easton to the south, the College Hill Residential Historic District to the north east, and is situated almost directly on the Delaware River.
+The main campus borders the downtown area of Easton to the south, the College Hill Residential Historic District to the north east, and is situated almost directly on the Delaware River.

 Architecture

 Lafayette's campus architecture is highly varied with elements of many styles visible.
 While the overall architectural style cannot be singularly determined, examples from Beaux-Arts, Postmodernism, Gothic Revival, Richardsonian Romanesque, and Second Empire architecture are clearly visible on campus.

 The original college buildings were planned facing the city of Easton, but as the college expanded the architecture was redefined around a central quad.
 As a result, the quad is addressed by the backs of the earliest buildings.

 In 1909, the Olmsted Brothers, one of the most influential landscape architectural firms at the time, were commissioned to produce a report on Lafayette's campus.
 In it, they praised the topography and grounds of the college, but lamented at a lack of harmony in architectural style.
 However, this "architectural eclecticism" has been a purposeful tradition at Lafayette, and has also been a source of praise; as the campus was not constructed all at once, the style of buildings reflect the time periods in which they were constructed.
 Nonetheless, during the college's expansion in the twentieth century, most of the buildings adopted the uniform of red brick buildings in the Colonial Revival style, allowing for more architectural unity.